A standard disclosure is used to help employers make sure their employees are suitable for certain types of work.

 If you need a standard disclosure, you'll apply through your employer or another registered body on their behalf.
-They'll give you a paper form to complete which they then send back to Disclosure Scotland.
-If you need a paper form, you can ask for it to be posted to you.
+They'll give you either a paper or digital form to complete which they then send back to Disclosure Scotland.

 Once the required checks have been made, both you and the registered body who applied for you, will be sent a copy of the standard disclosure certificate.